 CPA Pass Rates by Section

-Passing rate percentages can be taken in a few ways so take the following statistics with a grain of salt.
+CPA exam pass rate percentages can be taken in a few ways.
+Hence, you should take the following statistics with a grain of salt.
 Worried about passing?
 It’s possible!
 You failed?
 You’re not alone!
-Either way, the exams are hard but you can beat them!
-The stats below are for the 2016 CPA exam:
+Either way, all four sections of the CPA exam are hard, but you can beat them!
+The passing score stats below are for the 2016 CPA exam, covering Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation (REG):

 |CPA Section||% Pass|